When Should I Switch My Puppy To An Adult Dog Food Diet?

 Activity Level

 Consider your puppy's activity level when deciding to switch to adult dog food.
 Puppies tend to be more active and energetic than adult dogs, as they are still growing and developing.
 The increased activity level requires additional calories and nutrients to support their energy needs.
-If your puppy becomes less active or starts to exhibit of decreased energy levels, it may be an indication that they are ready for a transition to adult dog food.
+If your puppy becomes less active or starts to exhibit signs of decreased energy levels, it may be an indication that they are ready for a transition to adult dog food.
 Adjusting their diet to better suit their current activity level can help maintain their overall health and wellbeing.

 Health Conditions